datacarpentry/OpenRefine-ecology-lesson/01-working-with-openrefine.md

 ## Undo / Redo

-Strings with spaces at the beginning or end are particularly hard for humans to distinguish from strings without.
-Having identified a few such cases while we were trying to split a column, let's go back and correct those error in the original column before we try to split it again.
+It's common while exploring and cleaning a dataset to discover after you've made a change that you really should have done something else first.
+OpenRefine provides Undo and Redo operations to make this easy.

 ````
   - Click where it says Undo / Redo on the left side of the screen.
 All the changes you have made so far are listed here.
-  - Click on the previous step that you want to go back to.
+  - Click on the step that you want to go back to, in this case the previous step.
 The added columns will disappear.
+  - Notice that you can still click on the last step and make the columns reappear, and back, and forth.
+  - Leave the dataset in the state in which the scientificNames were clustered, but not yet split.
 ````

 ## Trim Leading and Trailing Whitespace

-We'd like to remove extra blank characters from the beginning of any scientificNames that have them.
-We'll also get rid of blank characters from the ends at the same time.
+Strings with spaces at the beginning or end are particularly hard for we humans to tell from strings without, but the blank characters will make a difference to the computer.
+We usually want to remove these.
+OpenRefine provides a tool to remove blank characters from the beginning and end of any entries that have them.

 ````
   - In the header for the column _scientificName_, choose Edit cells > Common transforms > Trim leading and trailing whitespace.